Board of County Commissioners

 Any items to be submitted for inclusion on the "published" Board of County Commissioners agenda must be received by

-the Administration Office no latter than 12:00 pm Noon on the dates associated with the respective Commissioner
+the Administration Office no later than 12:00 pm Noon on the dates associated with the respective Commissioner

 Meeting dates listed below.
 Agenda Submission can be faxed to (719) 686-7900, e-mailed to